 If an accident occurs, the member of staff in charge should be consulted.
 That person will assess the situation and decide on the next course of action, which may involve immediately calling for an ambulance.
-Appointed Persons or First Aiders can also be called if necessary and should be called if the First Aid Coordinator is not available immediately.
+Appointed Persons or First Aiders can also be called if necessary and should be called if the First Aid Lead is not available immediately.

-In the event that the First Aider does not consider that they can adequately deal with the presenting condition by the administration of First Aid, then they should arrange for the injured person to access appropriate medical treatment without delay.
-This may involve calling for an ambulance or making arrangements to transport the injured person to A&E or access other appropriate medical services.
+If the First Aider does not consider that they can adequately deal with the presenting condition by the administration of First Aid, then they should arrange for the injured person to access appropriate medical treatment without delay.
+This may involve calling for an ambulance or deciding to transport the injured person to A&E or access other appropriate medical services.

-Ambulances: If an ambulance is called then the First Aid Coordinator should make arrangements for the ambulance to have access to the accident site.
-For the avoidance of doubt, the address and / or GPS coordinates should be provided and arrangements should be made for the ambulance to be met.
+Ambulances: If an ambulance is called then the First Aid Lead should make arrangements for the ambulance to have access to the accident site.
+For the avoidance of doubt, the address and / or GPS co-ordinates should be provided, and arrangements should be made for the ambulance to be met.